-- 98 The above discussion of the ordinary tax rules applying to share investments does not apply if the FIF rules apply.
-The FIF rules are a special set of rules contained in subpart EX and in ss CQ 4 to CQ 6 and DN 5 to DN 9, that apply to particular investment interests.
-This part explains when an individual investor will be in the FIF rules. - 99.
-It is important for investors to be aware that this regime exists.
-It is also important to note that the FIF rules apply across all relevant investments that are subject to the FIF rules and not just to foreign shares.
-If an investor is not in the FIF rules, this does not mean that their foreign share investments are not taxable, as explained in part one of this statement. - 100.
-The FIF rules are complex and applying them is fact specific.
+- 107. The FIF rules are a special set of rules that apply to particular investment interests, including foreign shares.
+13 It is important for investors to be aware that this regime exists.
+It is also important to note that the FIF rules apply across all relevant investments that are subject to the FIF rules and not just to foreign shares, so investors will need to consider all their interests that are subject to these rules (and across all platforms or brokers that they use). - 108.
+If an investor holds foreign shares that are subject to the FIF rules as well as foreign shares that are exempt from the FIF rules, the exempt foreign shares are still subject to the ordinary rules in part one of this statement. - 109.
+The FIF rules can be complex and applying them is fact specific.
 This statement provides a summary of when the FIF rules apply where the investment is in foreign shares.
-If an investor thinks they may fall within these rules, more information on applying the FIF rules can be found in the following resources: - Inland Revenue's booklet on the FIF rules IR461-Guide to Foreign Investment Funds - Inland Revenue's website at Foreign investment funds (FIFs) - QB 23/10 Foreign investment fund (FIF) calculation methods in cases of noncompliance
+If an investor thinks they may fall within these rules, more information on applying the FIF rules can be found in the resources at [25].